Camp Shelly at Lake Tahoe

-Fees: $38/night for residents & nonresidents (maximum of 8 people per site)
+Fees: $45/night for residents & $50/night for nonresidents (maximum of 8 people per site)

 Map & Directions

-April 7: Advanced reservations for mobility impaired or special medical needs (documentation needed).
-Make reservations in-person at the Robert Livermore Community Center, 9 a.m. to Noon.
+April 3: Special Needs -- Advanced reservations for mobility-impaired or special medical needs (documentation needed).
+Make reservations in person at the Robert Livermore Community Center.
+Weekdays, 9 a.m. to 5 p.m.

-March 26: Groups wanting to reserve a minimum of five sites for two or more nights may have a representative call the ranger office at 925-960-2400 between the hours of 8 a.m. and 5 p.m.
-An in-person appointment will be scheduled for Saturday, April 6, to complete the reservation.
-There will be an additional early registration fee of $5 per site per night.
+April 5: Groups -- Groups reserving a minimum of five sites for two or more nights may call the ranger office at 925-960-2400 between the hours of 8 a.m. and 5 p.m.
+An in-person appointment will be scheduled for Saturday, April 8, to complete the reservation.
+There will be an additional nonrefundable early registration fee of $5 per site per night.
 Choose dates carefully; no refunds of any kind will be given for group reservations.